astropy/photutils/docs/epsf.rst

         ax[i].imshow(stars[i], norm=norm, origin='lower', cmap='viridis')

 With the star cutouts in hand, we are ready to construct the ePSF with the :class:`~photutils.psf.EPSFBuilder` class.
 We'll create an ePSF with an oversampling factor of 4.0.
-Here we limit the maximum number of iterations to 3 (to limit it's run time), but in practice one should use about 10 or more iterations.
+Here we limit the maximum number of iterations to 3 (to limit its run time), but in practice one should use about 10 or more iterations.
 The :class:`~photutils.psf.EPSFBuilder` class has many other options to control the ePSF build process, including changing the centering function, the smoothing kernel, and the centering accuracy.
 Please see the :class:`~photutils.psf.EPSFBuilder` documentation for further details.

 We first initialize an :class:`~photutils.psf.EPSFBuilder` instance with our desired parameters and then input the cutouts of our selected